Freesat vs Freeview: key features explained

-All new TVs come with a digital tuner built-in that will let you access free-TV channels, but if you have an older TV you'll need a set-top box.
+All new TVs come with a digital tuner built-in that will let you access free-TV channels, but if you have an older TV you'll need a PVR or set-top box.

-Other options include personal video recorders (PVRs), which allow you to record TV shows directly to the box, and internet TV boxes, which stream content from catch up and on demand services.
+PVRs are generally the preferred option, as they allow you to pause, rewind and record TV shows directly to the box.
+Internet TV boxes which stream content from catch up and on demand services are also worth considering.

 How do I get it?: You need a TV with a built-in Freesat tuner or a separate Freesat set-top box or PVR.
 Freesat boxes range from around £50 to £250 and are available from manufacturers such as Humax, Grundig, Goodmans, Logik, Bush and Manhattan.

 The Freesat signal is received via a satellite dish.
 If you don’t already have a satellite dish you can order one when you buy your Freesat box, either in store or online.
 Expect to pay around £80 for a standard installation.

 What will I be able to watch?
 Freesat offers over 200 TV and radio channels, including BBC One, BBC Two, ITV, Channel 4, and Channel 5.
 For an up-to-date list of channels offered see the Freesat website.

 Can I record live TV?
 Yes, if you have a Freesat PVR.
 This gives you access to the Freesat channels but also functions as a personal video recorder that lets you pause and rewind live TV, as well as record programmes.

 Can I get high-definition TV?
 The Freesat HD service gives you access to high-definition channels from the likes of BBC, ITV and Channel 4.
 You’ll need a Freesat HD box and an HD-ready TV to connect it to.

 Discover more about subscription-free satellite TV with our What is Freesat? guide.